 Then add in ALL the rest of the ingredients!
 It could not be easier.

-After the garlic is sauteed, you can transfer the meat mixture to a slow cooker along with the rest of the ingredients and cook there.
+After the garlic is sauteed, you can transfer the meat mixture to a slow cooker along with the rest of the ingredients and cook there for a few hours.
 It’s so easy.

 Another way to add flavor to your chili with zero effort is to use fire roasted everything.
 Fire roasted tomatoes, fire roasted green chilies, fire roasted peppers!
-It’s so good.
-But the regular kind will work great too.
+Fire roasted just means that the contents of the can have been roasted, meaning they have a more smokey, charred flavor.
+It does not mean it is spicy.
+If you can’t find fire roasted, the regular kind will work great too.

 You can see my half cup of sugar there in the pot that I started out with.
 I ended up adding the full cup of brown sugar after tasting it and simmering a while.
 Try it!